JonDotsoy/utils-js/README.md

 ## Get

 Safely access deeply nested properties in JavaScript/TypeScript objects by following a sequence of keys.
-The module also exposes type extractors that validate and convert the value when possible, making dynamic data handling safer and more convenient.
+The module also exposes type extractors and advanced validators that validate and convert the value when possible, making dynamic data handling safer and more convenient.

 **Basic Syntax:**